 - UK GDPR (post-Brexit twin of EU GDPR)

-- Brazil’s LGPD, Canada’s PIPEDA, and Australia’s Privacy Act all echo similar principles.
+- Brazil’s LGPD, Canada’s PIPEDA, a Australia’s Privacy Act all echo similar principles.

 No law gives platforms full ownership of user data.
 But most allow limited use, with consent and clear disclosures.